duannx/slackemojiii/README.md

 ```sh
 npm --directory="path-to-emoji-directory" run dev
 ```
 The program will open a chrome browser window and start uploading emojis.
-Your work now is waiting it complete
+Your work now is waiting it complete <br>
+**Note that:** Your directory should only contain image files and no sub categories.